rysiek98/MeetingPlanner_Spring/README.md

     ]

+When you run application, you can use e.g. Postman to send HTTP request to communicate with application, add date, delete, modify and calculate new meetings.
-Paths for Post, Put: localhost:8080/api/calendar for Get by id, and Delete: localhost:8080/api/calendar/"chosen id" to calculate new meeting use: Get and path localhost:8080/api/calendar/newMeeting/"duration"/"id1"/"id2"
+Paths for Post, Put: localhost:8080/api/calendar
+Paths for Get by id, and Delete: localhost:8080/api/calendar/"chosen id" Path to calculate new meeting, use Get and path localhost:8080/api/calendar/newMeeting/"duration"/"id1"/"id2"

 Author: Michał Ryszka 11/08/20